SpaceNetLab/SKYFALL/README.md

    bash get_results.sh
    ```

-If running such a reproduction is a burden, all the reproduced data is already available in [`starlink_shell_one-100-backup`](https://drive.google.com/file/d/1py1jELENHA4I_RcOwxnMk4lYSNEdhu92/view?usp=sharing).
-The storage for the dataset is 95MB.
+If running such a reproduction is a burden, all the reproduced data is already available in [`starlink_shell_one-100-backup`](https://drive.google.com/file/d/1eNZg-OF8xsjjjJNGbJ_8kE_j0x-MtSFR/view?usp=drive_link).
+The storage for the dataset is 104MB.

 ## Results
 Running the above seven steps allows you to get the reproduced results and figures in `starlink_shell_one/results`.

 ### Better Performance of SKYFALL’ Distributed Botnet
 SKYFALL is able to exploit the time-varying bottleneck and achieve good flooding attack performances.
 We compare it with a baseline, where both are given the same number of bot terminals.
 We then compare the throughput (ratio) of affected background traffic and number of affected GSLs over time.
-The results are shown in Figure 9.
-Under `starlink_shell_one/results/`, `fig-9a`, `fig-9b`, and `fig-9c` contain the corresponding throughput (ratio) data for each timeslot. `fig-10a` contains the number of attacked GSLs for each timeslot, while `fig-10b` documents the maximum, minimum, and average numbers.
+The results are shown in Figure 10.
+Under `starlink_shell_one/results/`, `fig-10a`, `fig-10b`, and `fig-10c` contain the corresponding throughput (ratio) data for each timeslot. `fig-11a` contains the CDF of the number of congested GSLs, while `fig-11b` documents the box-plot.

-### Cost Analysis
+### Variability Analysis
-To achieve the same throughput degradation as the baseline approach, SKYFALL is able to leverage a smaller number of malicious terminals (botnet size) for both +Grid and Circular topologies.
-The results are shown in Figure 12. `fig-12a`, and `fig-12b` under `starlink_shell_one/results/` contain the number of malicious terminals under various degradations for both topologies respectively.
+The analysis results depend primarily on factors, such as the number and regions of available compromised UTs, which determines the malicious traffic volume.
+The results are shown in Figure 12 and Figure 13. `fig-12a`, and `fig-12b` under `starlink_shell_one/results/` contain the hroughput degradation with varying numbers of compromised UTs. `fig-13a`, and `fig-13b` under `starlink_shell_one/results/` contain the throughput degradation with varying numbers of
+regional blocks.

-### Detectability Analysis
+### Stealthiness Analysis
 During SKYFALL's attack, the total malicious traffic of each satellite from all accessed malicious terminals is small.
 It quantifies the detectability of SKYFALL.
 The results are shown in Figure 14.
 Only a small number of satellites are accessed with malicious traffic.
 Under `starlink_shell_one/results/`, `fig-14a`,and `fig-14b` contain the throughput data of maliciousc traffic for each satellite in ascending order under various throughput
 degradations.